Skip to Main Content

 The table below provides a quick preview of what type of information you can utilize from various sites that showcase traditional metrics or alternative metrics (or both).
 For more information on each metric and how to obtain it, please refer to the Bibliometrics and Altmetrics Guide.

-Journal Citation Reports Scopus Web of Science Google Scholar Dimensions Impact Story Altmetric PlumX Analytics Digital Scholarship @UNLV
+Journal Citation Reports Scopus Web of Science Google Scholar Dimensions Impact Story Altmetric Explorer PlumX Analytics Digital Scholarship @UNLV

 Metrics for: